jwizard-bot/jwizard-tools/README.md

 .\.venv\bin\Activate.ps1
 ```

-> NOTE: If you have an execution policy error, try execute `Set-ExecutionPolicy RemoteSigned` in PowerShell.
+> NOTE: If you have an execution policy error, try execute
+> `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser` in PowerShell.

 > NOTE: If you don't have `bin` directory, change path to `.venv/Scripts/activate` and `.\.venv\Scripts\Activate.ps1`
 > for UNIX and Windows environments respectively.